Summary: This article describes the steps required to publish protocols for use with ScienceCloud.

 A dialog will first present the target environments options: sandbox and production.
 Select production and click the Next button.

 Validation follows, and if no errors are found you can click the Next button.
 The final screen is a confirmation of completion of your publication request.

 Click the Done button.
 The Publish dashboard will be displayed, which shows the status of all of your current and past publication requests.

-After you complete the publication steps for publishing to production, your protocol will be sent to the ScienceCloud team for review.
+Publishing a protocol to Sandbox occurs automatically without manual review, as long as the protocol passes the automated validation tests during the publishing process.
+For publication to production, after you complete the publication steps your protocol will be sent to the ScienceCloud team for review.
 This is a manual review that is intended to verify that your protocol is fit for deployment on ScienceCloud.
 A review will typically be done within two business days.
 Once completed, you will receive a notification.
 If accepted, your protocol will be deployed onto the ScienceCloud and will be accessible to your users.
 If a problem is found, you will receive a "Revision Requested" notification, so you can address the reviewer's comments and resubmit.